Astros vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Hunter Renfroe has recorded 34 hits with seven doubles, nine home runs and 11 walks.
+- Hunter Renfroe has collected 34 hits with seven doubles, nine home runs and 11 walks.
 He has driven in 24 runs.

 Renfroe Recent Games